 Your eyes or skin are yellow

 These symptoms of jaundice could indicate liver cancer, Dr. Abou-Alfa says.
 “If you’re itching and have jaundice, it’s not a good story,” he says.
-Jaundice is also a telltale symptom of pancreatic cancer.
+Plus, watch out for these 9 fatty liver symptoms.